 But aging in place can require accommodations and adjustments if seniors are to continue living safely and independently at home or with family.

-Create a safe home
+Create a Safe Home

-So you can continue to enjoy the independence of living in your own home, start this by walking through your home looking for potential area that are or could become a safety hazard.
+So you can continue to enjoy the independence of living in your own home, start this by walking through your home looking for potential areas that are or could become a safety hazard.
 Pay attention to things such as stairs, loose electrical cords, slippery areas (particularly the bathroom), and dimly lit areas.
 Although accidents are unintentional, there are still many things you can do to prevent them from occurring and promote seniors' safety.

-Tips for preventing falls:
+Tips for Preventing Falls